florisweb/ElektroLumen/home/README.md

 - Device State:    /

 ### Linked Variables
-NI - '[STATE' + index + ']': Returns the value on that index of the devices state NI - '[DATA_COLUMN' + index + ']': Returns an array of all the index-th items of all the rows NI - '[ROWS_LATEST]': Returns the latest row
+- '[STATE' + index + ']': Returns the value on that index of the devices state
+- '[DATA_COLUMN_DATEPAIRED' + propIndex + ']': Returns an array of all the index-th items of all the rows (paired with their date)
+- '[DATA_COLUMN_INDEXPAIRED' + propIndex + ']': Returns an array of all the index-th items of all the rows (paired with their index)
+NI - '[ROWS_LATEST]': Returns the latest row